batudal/neustrukt/README.md

 Tech used: FLASK, POSTGRESQL, HTML-CSS, GSAP

 Note: Will be refactored into a JS framework when ready for production.
-WIP.
+(NEVER DID...)